exhibits: Ghost Net Landscape: Sea Stories

 Oct 1 - Nov 1 at Crema Coffee + Bakery | Oct 29 - Nov 21 at Community Warehouse

-Join a community of creators and storytellers in this socially distributed, publicly accessible installation in partnership with Portland Textile Month.
-We're filming community-submitted puppets made from reclaimed fishing gear to tell a Sea Story of transformation for our lands and people in this collaborative art installation.
+In October 2020, the Sea Stories exhibit invited the community to become world-builders and storytellers in a socially distributed, publicly accessible installation in partnership with Portland Textile Month.
+Creating puppets from reclaimed fishing gear, participants told their Sea Stories of transformation for our lands and people in this collaborative art installation.
+Stories were filmed and broadcast in public window space.

 "Creativity is a tool for all humans to gain insight, inspiration, self-awareness, collaborative skills, problem solving, even compassion and empathy.